django-cms/django-cms/README.rst

 .. image:: https://pypip.in/d/django-cms/badge.png
    :target: https://crate.io/packages/django-cms/

-A Content Management System based on the django framework.
+Open source enterprise content management system based on the django framework.

 Features
 --------

 - Hierarchical pages
 - Extensive support for multilingual websites
-- Multi Site
+- Multi site support
-- Draft/Publish
+- Draft/Published workflows
 - Undo/Redo
 - Use the content blocks (placeholders) in your own apps (models)
 - Use the content blocks (stacks) anywhere in your templates